- Posted by 406.media in Other

 You want to rent out your property but you have one problem; damp.
 Not only is it bad for your health but it’s also not pretty for potential tenants to look at when they view your home.
-A landlord came in to see us a few months back, the contract had ended with his previous tenants and he was looking to re let his property in Newport.
-The major issue for him was the property wasn’t left in a great condition, mainly due to mould.
+A landlord came in to see us a few months back, the contract had ended with his previous tenants and he was looking to re-let his property in Newport.
+The major issue for him was the property wasn’t left in great condition, mainly due to mould.

-Unfortunately the previous tenants had neglected to treat the damp and without a letting agent the landlord didn’t conduct inspections, it inevitably turned into mould.
+Unfortunately, the previous tenants had neglected to treat the damp and without a letting agent the landlord didn’t conduct inspections, it inevitably turned into mould.
 We understand what a nightmare damp and mould can be so we decided to bring you some tips to ensure your property stays in top condition.
 It helped our new landlord so it might just work for you!

-It is a fact that every home will get condensation at some point, it is formed from the moisture in air we produce as we cook, wash, sleep and go about our everyday lives.
+It is a fact that every home will get condensation at some point, it is formed from the moisture in the air we produce as we cook, wash, sleep and go about our everyday lives.
 However, there are a number of ways that you can reduce the condensation in your property.

 Keep your property warm

 You may not be living at your property or home during the day but if you set your central heating thermostat to provide a low background heat it will warm the whole building, not just the air inside the rooms.
 Condensation is less likely to develop in warmer homes and living in an area like Newport, South Wales that sees a lot of rain and cold weather, it is important to keep your property heated.

 A way to reduce the moisture you produce through bathing is to reduce steam, by part filling your bath with cold water before topping it up with hot water.
 Close the bathroom door and ventilate the room by opening a window or using an extractor fan.